Rosenrot (song): Content

 The lyrics tell of a man who is asked by his lover to retrieve a rose from a mountain, and falls to his death.

 The lyrics contain elements from Johann Wolfgang von Goethe's poem "Heidenröslein" (while his poem "Erlkönig" similarly inspired the Reise, Reise track, "Dalai Lama"), and the story "Schneeweißchen und Rosenrot," from the Brothers Grimm.
-Till also seldom uses his trademark curling of 'R's in the song.
+Till also seldom uses his trademark rolled R's in the song, uniquely among the band's discography.

 The song features riffs used previously in "Stein um Stein".

 Music video

-The video was filmed at Măgura (near Brașov), Romania, and portrays the band as travelling monks who have come to a small village.
+The video was filmed at Măgura (near Brașov), Romania, and portrays the band as six travelling monks who have come to a small village.
 The main story of the video shows one of the monks (played by vocalist Till Lindemann) falling in love with one of the local girls (played by then-14 year old Romanian model Cătălina Lavric), whom he meets during a feast.
 At her request, he enters her house and murders her parents.
 As he leaves the house, the girl briefly smiles at him before she alarms the villagers, who grab him and burn him at the stake.
 These scenes are intercut with the other monks, played by the band's other members, engaging in self-flagellation as an act of contrition.
 In the end, the remaining five monks leave the village.